ManimCommunity/manim/docs/source/contributing.rst

 #.
 Install Manim:

    - See our :doc:`instructions for developers<installation/for_dev>` for
-     details and continue here afterwards
+     details and continue here afterwards.

 #.
 Install Pre-Commit (recommended):